Edited on 1 May 2018 text with green backgound.

 Sifu Karim and me

-We scanned the fields for snipes but there was none to be seen, however, there were plenty of Wood Sandpiper Tringa glareola, Black-winged Stilts Himantopus himantopus, Little Egret Egretta garzetta, Great Egret Ardea albus, Intermediate Egret Egretta intermedia, Chestnut Munia Lonchura atricapilla, Common Greenshank Tringa nebularia and presumably White-winged Tern Chlidinias leucopterus or Whiskered Tern Chlidonias hybridus flying and skimming in the distant water-filled fields.
+We scanned the fields for snipes but there was none to be seen, however, there were plenty of Wood Sandpiper Tringa glareola, Black-winged Stilts Himantopus himantopus, Little Egret Egretta garzetta, Great Egret Ardea albus, (Now Eastern Great Egret Ardea modesta) Intermediate Egret Egretta intermedia (Now Ardea intermedia), Chestnut Munia (Now Black-headed Munia) Lonchura atricapilla, Common Greenshank Tringa nebularia and presumably White-winged Tern Chlidonias leucopterus or Whiskered Tern Chlidonias hybrida flying and skimming in the distant water-filled fields.

-Amongst the numerous Chestnut Munia, we found this Scaly-breasted Munia Lonchura punctulata, foraging with the large Chestnut Munia flock, which is my 2nd lifer for the trip.
-Java Sparrow Padda oryzivora is easier to spot in Tawau than Scaly-breatsed Munia.
-The Scaly-breasted Munia is quite easy to spot among the Chestnut Munia flock once you get used to it as its color is not as brownish as the Chestnut Munia.
+Amongst the numerous Chestnut Munia (Now Black-headed Munia), we found this Scaly-breasted Munia Lonchura punctulata, foraging with the large Chestnut Munia (Now Black-headed Munia) flock, which is my 2nd lifer for the trip.
+Java Sparrow Padda oryzivora (Now Lonchura oryzivora)is easier to spot in Tawau than Scaly-breatsed Munia.
+The Scaly-breasted Munia is quite easy to spot among the Chestnut Munia (Now Black-headed Munia) flock once you get used to it as its color is not as brownish as the Chestnut Munia (Now Black-headed Munia).

 On a branch far far away, this Peregrine Falcon Falcon peregrinus perched.
 Peregrine Falcon is reputed to be the fastest raptor in the world, stoop speeds certainly reach 160 km/h, sometimes possibly 250 km/h (on occasion allegedly 400+ km/h), feeds mainly on small birds and bats.
 Borneo has its resident Peregrine Falcon race (F. p. ernesti) which is a rare bird in montane forests. and in hilly areas of lowlands This bird is the migratory race, and my 3rd lifer for the day.
 Phillips mentioned that migrant race as peregrinator (Phillips, 2009), whereas the more popularly accepted race migrating to Borneo is either F. p. japonensis or F. p. calidus, where the latter is a little paler than the former.